 Make sure you have the right Travel / Medical Insurance

 I’m a big proponent of buying travel insurance because you never know when stuff might happen to you.
-I’ve been fairly lucky that my biggest problem to date has been a 24-hour baggage delay, but if you get caught in a sudden situation like Paris, having travel insurance can ensure that you are able to get help immediately (most insurers have a hotline to contact in times of need) and ensure you don’t end up spending a fortune trying to get out safely.
+I’ve been fairly lucky that my biggest problems tend to be lost items or delays, but if you get caught in a sudden situation like Paris, having travel insurance can ensure that you are able to get help immediately (most insurers have a hotline to contact in times of need) and ensure you don’t end up spending a fortune trying to get out safely.

 Make sure you have a look at your clauses to ensure that you are covered.
 Some insurers exclude certain ‘dangerous’ countries from their cover, so while that shouldn’t stop you from going to that place, you should probably either find a company who will cover you appropriately, or know that you will not be covered should things happen.

 You can buy Travel Insurance via mobile apps last minute, or if you are forgetful like I am or travel fairly often, buy an annual plan so you can take the time to go through the terms and make sure you are covered.

 Being vigilant about your own safety

 Be a little more aware of your surroundings at all times, and don’t take safety for granted, which is really just good advice for your whole life and not just when you travel.

 That doesn’t becoming super paranoid about all aspects of your travel, but look out for things like emergency exits in major tourist attractions, store emergency hotline numbers in an easy to reach place, or carry photocopies of your passport in a hidden place.
 Small things like these go a long way when shit hits the fan, and give yourself peace of mind in knowing that you are more prepared for any situations that might pop up.